 2. Window And Exterior Related Problems Are Often Missed

 Windows are far more complex than many homeowners realize.
 The fact is many homeowners are not able to adequately assess the condition of all aspects of windows, which could lead to important problems going undetected.
-There are many different components to windows.
+There are several components to home windows.

 In addition to glass, other features such as frames, insulation, drywall, exterior siding and more play a role in the installation process.
 If there are issues with one or more of these components, then it could lead to complications.